TheArturthur/CoppermindScraper/Cosmere/MeLaan.md

 ## Trivia
 In the original concept that evolved into *[[The Alloy of Law\|The Alloy of Law]]*, she was planned as the partner of Wayne, acting as his steed.
 She is planned to play a role in Era 3.
+The [[Mistborn Adventure Game\|Mistborn Adventure Game]] supplement Alloy of Law: Masks of the Past lists Melaan's blessing as the blessing of potency.
+Whether or not this is accurate information has not been confirmed.

 https://coppermind.net/wiki/MeLaan